floysh/DCC-green-pass-decoder/README.md

 This was a bit more time consuming, mainly because there's no documented way to get some required files and I'm by no means an expert in dealing with crypto algorithms or digital signatures.

-Further details on how this feature has been implemented can be found on [docs/signature-validation.md](docs/signature-validation.md)
+Further details on how this feature has been implemented can be found in [`docs/signature-validation.md`](docs/signature-validation.md).

 ## Resources